iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Looks like nobody uses it.
+Look at all the infections<br> :date: __2021-03-25 16:20:38__

+> According to covid exposure checks in settings the app did three checks between launch and November Reinstalled app in November, it hasn't carried out one single check since!<br> :date: __2021-03-24 03:50:19__

 > Shite<br> :date: __2021-03-21 01:57:25__

 > What an incredible way of wasting billions of tax payer money.<br> :date: __2021-03-19 11:35:17__